AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/plant/gas-spore-fungus-xmm.md

 "languages": ""
 "cr": "1/2"
 "traits":
   - "desc": "The gas spore bursts when it dies.
 Constitution Saving Throw: DC 10,\
       \ each creature in a 20-foot [Emanation](/3-Mechanics/CLI/variant-rules/emanation-area-of-effect-xphb.md)\
       \ originating from the gas spore.
 Failure: The target takes 10 (3d6) Poison\
       \ damage and has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned) condition\
-    \ for 1d12 hours.
+      \ for d12 hours.
 Unless the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned)\
-    \ condition is removed, the target dies at the end of that time and sprouts 2d4\
+      \ condition is removed, the target dies at the end of that time and sprouts\
-    \ Tiny Gas Spore Fungi (each with 1 [Hit Point](/3-Mechanics/CLI/variant-rules/hit-points-xphb.md)).\
+      \ 2d4 Tiny Gas Spore Fungi (each with 1 [Hit Point](/3-Mechanics/CLI/variant-rules/hit-points-xphb.md)).\
       \ After 2d6 days, they become Large and have 13 [Hit Points](/3-Mechanics/CLI/variant-rules/hit-points-xphb.md)."
     "name": "Death Burst"
 "actions":
   - "desc": "Melee Attack Roll: +0, reach 5 ft.
-Hit: 3 (1d6) Poison damage, and\
+Hit: 3 (d6) Poison damage, and\
       \ the target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned) condition\
       \ until the end of its next turn."
     "name": "Tendril"
 "source":
   - "XMM"
 "image": "/3-Mechanics/CLI/bestiary/plant/token/gas-spore-fungus-xmm.webp"
 ```
 ^statblock